zhazhiyuan/LGSR_IR_Demo/README.txt

 When you want to conduct the image denoising task, you can directly run the function "LGSR_CS_Demo.m".

 If you have any question, please connect Dr. Zha Zhiyuan.
-Email: zhiyuan.zha@ntu.edu.sg.
+Email: zhazhiyuan.mmd@gmail.com.